HariKrishna-png660/HIGHLAND-MEDICAL-CENTER/README.md

-# 🏥 Highland Medical Center
+# Highland Medical Center

-Highland Medical Center is a comprehensive healthcare management platform designed to streamline patient consultations and hospital operations.
+Highland Medical Center is a healthcare management platform designed to streamline patient consultations and hospital operations.
 This full-stack application provides a seamless experience for patients to find doctors, book appointments, and manage their health journey, while offering a robust administrative dashboard for hospital management.

-## 🚀 Core Features
+## Features

 - **Patient Portal**:
   - Interactive doctor discovery by department and specialty.